It's interview season, so if you're reading this you're probably preparing for your business school interview.

 Why are you interested in our school? / Why does our program appeal to you?

 The answer should be very specific.
 Don’t just say “because this is a great school.”
-All schools are good – you have to say what about this school is so good it makes you want to go there.
+You have to say what about this school is so good it makes you want to go there.
 This will prove that you've done research (and not just looked at the website).

 Where else are you applying?